Compiled AI: Deterministic Code Generation for LLM-Based Workflow Automation: Discussion

 \section{Discussion}

 Compiled AI is not a general replacement for runtime inference.
-Our results suggest a practical decision rule: use compiled extraction for structured, predictable inputs where determinism matters; use runtime LLM for noisy, open-ended content where semantic understanding is important; and for mixed-content production systems, a hybrid approach---compiled extraction with confidence-based LLM fallback---can reduce latency and cost while maintaining near-LLM accuracy.
+Our results suggest a practical decision rule.
+Use full deterministic compilation for structured, predictable workflows where every step has a well-typed answer.
+Use Code Factory (compiled orchestration with bounded LLM tool calls) for mixed-content workflows where individual steps require semantic understanding but overall flow is well-specified.
+Use runtime LLM agents for genuinely open-ended tasks where the workflow itself must be discovered at runtime.

+Across the two tasks a clear pattern emerges.
+BFCL represents the regime where full deterministic compilation is achievable, since function-calling is well-typed and unambiguous.
+DocILE represents the realistic enterprise regime, where orchestration logic is well-specified but individual steps require semantic understanding.
+The Code Factory variant is not a fallback but the architectural sweet spot for production workflows, which are almost always mixed.
+Pure deterministic compilation is the special case where every step happens to be structured.
+Runtime agents are the special case where every step happens to be semantic.